 Self-Directed Learning, also known as SDL, can be best described as a self-sufficient learning process where the learners can take charge of their own learning, through setting personal learning strategies, goals and targets, and then executing them in a set period of time.
 Apart from helping students learn on their own and comprehend the concepts as per their own understanding, it also prepares them to assess their performance and interpret their progress.
 In the following blog, we are going to shed light on the specific definition, importance, and strategies of Self-Directed Learning.
 Read on to find out more.

 Self-Directed Learning refers to the learning strategy that fosters independent learning.
 The learners take the onus of their learning and learn at their own pace.
-Incorporating self-directed learning is an effective and convenient method that works as a supplement to instructional learning, for developing a well-rounded learning process.
+Incorporating self-directed learning is an effective and convenient method that works as a supplement to instructional learning for developing a well-rounded learning process.
 This is a form of constructive learning where education does not depend on teachers or instructors.
-It does not encourage spoon-feeding, rather, it empowers the learners and involves them in their learning process.
+It does not encourage spoon-feeding; it empowers the learners and involves them in their learning process.

-Learners drive and direct their learning, thereby making the learners responsible for their cognitive development as it prompts them to know what they really want to learn and how they want to advance with their learning.
+Learners drive and direct their learning, which makes them responsible for their cognitive development as it prompts them to know what they really want to learn and how they want to advance with their learning.
 With the easy availability of relevant resources, it has become easier to make learning much more fun, interesting, and creative.

 Self-learning aims at involving learners in their learning process.
 With the advancement in technology and teaching methodologies, self-directed learning has become a handy tool for various educational institutions that aim to enhance the learner’s experience.
 This method liberates learning from the restricted space of a classroom.